joshua-jerred/kazooformation/doc/theory.md

-# kazoo-file-system
+# Theory

+@warning Deprecated documentation!

 KFS [kazoo file system] is a file system that stores your data as a series of discrete kazoo signals

 How it works:

-KFS utilizes a single `.wav` file to store all of your data.
+KTL utilizes a single `.wav` file to store all of your data.
 Each byte of data is stored as a series of kazoo signals.
 This `.wav` file is interpreted by `kfs` to extract the data.
 The `.wav` file data contains all information about the files within a kazoo encoded header.